Skip to the main content

 Hearing Aid Practitioner

 Hearing aid practitioners test hearing levels.
-They select, fit and sell hearing aids for adults, and provide follow-up support.
+They select, fit, and sell hearing aids for adults.
+They also provide follow-up support.

 Also Known As